 Turns out, I made the right decision by doing what I thought was right for my horse, rather than following everyone else’s lead.
 Bee wasn’t too warm when I removed his rug in the morning, and he wintered well.

-Which horses need a rug?
+These horses need a rug

 Horses more likely to need a rug on, especially overnight and when the temperature is very low, include: